-With the exception of freehold land, depreciation is charged to profit or loss on a straight-line basis over the estimated useful life of each part of an item of property, plant or equipment.
-There is no depreciation expense in the current year for leasehold buildings [purchase date 29 June 2023] which includes plant, equipment and capital improvements.
-Land is not depreciated.
+Depreciation is charged to profit or loss on a straight-line basis over the estimated useful life of each part of an item of property, plant or equipment.
 The estimated useful lives in the current and comparative periods are as follows:

 - Plant and equipment 3-20 years;

-- Computer hardware/Laptops 2-3 years.
+- Computer hardware/Laptops 2 3 years.

 - Leasehold capital improvements 29-36 years;

 - Leasehold buildings 87 years;